-- Note: Contracts between the sponsor and research organisation(s) and approvals by data protection, data custodian, ethics, and scientific review bodies are pending.
-Timelines may be affected by approvals of these bodies, duration of contract reviews, and availability of data and staff at research institutions once contracts and approvals are finalised.
-The SAP will be updated upon endorsement of the protocol. - ^a Start of data collection is "the date from which information on the first study patient is first recorded in the study data set or, in the case of secondary use of data, the date from which data extraction starts" (EMA, 2017). - ^b In the last study country to launch rimegepant. - ^c End of data collection is "the date from which the analytical data set is completely available" (EMA, 2017).
+Note: Contracts between the sponsor and research organisation(s) and approvals by data protection, data custodian, ethics, and scientific review bodies are completed.

+b In the last study country to launch rimegepant.
+Spain was the last study country to launch rimegepant (launched 01 January 2024).

+c End of data collection is "the date from which the analytical data set is completely available" (EMA, 2017).